 - The implementation of this Policy and the status of the internal audit function government-wide; and

 - Significant issues of risk, control or management arising from internal auditing government-wide.

-6.5.5 Sections 7.2 and 7.3 that provide for the Comptroller General to monitor compliance with this Policy within departments and/or request departments to take corrective action, do not apply with respect to the agents of Parliament; Office of the Auditor General, the Office of the Privacy Commissioner, the Office of the Information Commissioner, the Office of the Chief Electoral Officer, the Office of the Commissioner of Lobbying, the Office of the Commissioner of Official Languages, the Office of the Conflict of Interest and Ethics Commissioner and the Office of the Public Sector Integrity Commissioner.
+6.5.5 Sections 7.2 and 7.3 that provide for the Comptroller General to monitor compliance with this Policy within departments and/or request departments to take corrective action, do not apply with respect to the agents of Parliament; Office of the Auditor General, the Office of the Privacy Commissioner, the Office of the Information Commissioner, the Office of the Chief Electoral Officer, the Office of the Commissioner of Lobbying, the Office of the Commissioner of Official Languages, and the Office of the Public Sector Integrity Commissioner.
 The deputy heads of these organizations are solely responsible for monitoring and ensuring compliance with this Policy within their organizations; and for responding to cases of non-compliance in accordance with any Treasury Board instruments that address the management of compliance.